 Table 7.
-Specified Standard for Query

-Function Specified Standard / Profile

-Patient Discovery IHE XCPD

-- QTF-29 QHINs MUST ensure that Query Solicitations unambiguously and accurately identify the Initiating Node. - QTF-30 QHINs MUST implement the IHE XCPD profile for QHIN Patient Discovery. - QTF-31 Initiating QHINs MUST be capable of receiving Query Solicitations from a Participant. - QTF-32 Initiating QHINs MUST be capable of processing Query Solicitations to determine the appropriate Responding QHIN(s) via their QHIN Directory. - QTF-33 If the Initiating Node does not indicate specific providers or facilities to be queried, all QHINs MUST be queried using provided demographics. - QTF-34 Initiating QHINs MUST be capable of processing Query Solicitations to identify patient demographic information to include in XCPD Queries to Responding QHINs. - QTF-35 Responding QHINs MUST be capable of processing XCPD Queries to resolve patient identity (see Patient Identity Resolution function). - QTF-36 Initiating QHINs MUST be capable of processing XCPD Responses and sending the results to the Initiating Node (through any intermediary Participant or Subparticipants, as applicable). - QTF-37 Initiating QHINs MUST include all patient demographics available including patient identifiers used in TEFCA and those that are widely applicable provided in the Query Solicitation in the XCPD Request resulting from that Query Solicitation, unless demographics are provided that are not supported by the XCPD profile, with the exception of Social Security Number which MAY be included.
+Specified Standard for Query Function Specified Standard / Profile Patient Dis covery IHE XCPD QTF-29 QHINs MUST ensure that the Initiating Node.
+Query Solicitations unambiguously and accurately identify QTF-30 QHINs MUST implement the IHE XCPD profile for QHIN Patient Discovery.
+QTF-31 Initiating QHINs MUST be capable of receiving Query Solicitations from a Participant.
+QTF-32 - capable of processing Query Solicitations to determine the QHIN(s) via their QHIN Directory.
+QTF-33 - es not indicate specific providers or facilities to be queried, ed using provided demographics.
+QTF-34 - be capable of processing Query Solicitations to identify ormation to include in XCPD Queries to Responding QHINs.
+QTF-35 Responding QHINs MUST identity (see Patient Iden be capable of processing XCPD Queries to resolve patient tity Resolution function).
+QTF-36 • e capable of processing XCPD Responses and sending the ng Node (through any intermediary Participant or cable).
+QTF-37 identifiers used in TEFCA Solicitation in the XCPD demographics are provid clude all patient demographics available including patient and those that are widely applicable provided in the Query Request resulting from that Query Solicitation, unless led that are not supported by the XCPD profile, with the ity Number which MAY be included.